 If you want to call it hustling.
-I already had a thought of mine and I’m like, wow, that’s where I was going with that.
+I already had thought of mine and I’m like, wow, that’s where I was going with that.
 I caught myself there.
 I’ve been coaching for many years.
-So it would be something where, you know, I’m, I would try to help other people by like, you know, coaching them or working with them on like, I don’t know, just being a lightly paid shoulder to cry on if somebody needed to vent you know, be one of those suicide hotline people, you know, cuz you could probably do that from a computer.
-Yeah, something along those lines.
-I mean, you know, as a coach, we don’t really get in this business for the money.
+So it would be something where I would try to help other people by coaching them or working with them on like, I don’t know, just being a lightly paid shoulder to cry on if somebody needed to vent be one of those suicide hotline people, cuz you could probably do that from a computer.
+Something along those lines.
+As a coach, we don’t really get in this business for the money.
 I would be seeking something along those lines.

 Misbah Haque 1:04:28

-Awesome, man.
 Is there something you wish people would ask you more about?
-You know, like, I’m sure you get a lot of questions revolving around gymnastics and you love it.
-But at the same time, is there something that you know, something else that you wish you would get more questions about?
+I’m sure you get a lot of questions revolving around gymnastics and you love it.
+But at the same time, is there something else that you wish you would get more questions about?

 I like it when people ask how my family is doing.
-Because I like asking people how their families are doing, because I think when we, when we talk to somebody and we see them, we’re like, oh, what’s up?
-You know, but we are not really looking at the people behind them that help them grow into the person that we like and we love.
-So I think it’s nice as people out there families are doing, you know instead of just being like, Hey, how are you are like, good, you know, like, that’s, that’s good for normal, just like, I just just waving by I’ll say it all the time walking through the gym Hey, how’s it going?
-You know, and I really do mean it like, like, hey, everything good.
+Because I like asking people how their families are doing, because I think when we, when we talk to somebody and we see them, we’re like what’s up?
+But we are not really looking at the people behind them that help them grow into the person that we like and love.
+So I think it’s nice as people out there families are doing instead of just being like, how are you are like, good like that’s good for normal, I just waving by I’ll say it all the time walking through the gym how’s it going?
+I really do mean it like everything is good.
 But sometimes it’s really good just to stop and just be like, how are you?
-Like, how’s your family?
+How’s your family?
 Things?
-Good.
 I’m really happy to hear that.
-That’s awesome.
-You know, everybody’s healthy, great to hear.
-You know, it’s things like that.
-I think, is few and far between when people actually do something like that.
+Wverybody’s healthy, great to hear.
+It’s things like that.
+I think, are few and far between when people actually do something like that.
 So you asked me because I want other people to ask each other.
-You know, I think it’s important for us to, you know, kind of touch base and just show that, you know, we’re not we’re not just in your presence, because something that you have, we actually care about you and the people that you care about, too.
+I think it’s important for us to kind of touch base and just show that we’re not just in your presence, because something that you have, we actually care about you and the people that you care about, too.

 Misbah Haque 1:06:19